knpuniversity/javascript/knpu/ep3-webpack/bootstrap-sass-variables.md

 Now that we finally have Bootstrap's Sass working, we can celebrate!
 Inside `_bootstrap.scss`, the first thing it imports is an `_variables.scss` file.
-I'll hold Command+Click to open that.
+I'll hold Command and click to open that.

 Awesome!
 This holds a *bunch* of variables that are used throughout the rest of the Sass files.
 Yep, this means we can override these to control colors and many other